metavalent/metavalent.github.io/_posts/2021-03-16-Mind-Control-Machine-Update.md

 1. So, where do you think the state of the art of this technology will be in another six years?
 2. If this is what's public, what do you think is the actual state of the art of this technology?

 > Learn something interesting or valuable here?
-Let us know with ETH 0x1eb2d6E3f26fBBF31B485bbe3e316D6dAd806632 or cashtag [$JustBePono](https://cash.app/$JustBePono)
+Let us know with ETH 0x1eb2d6E3f26fBBF31B485bbe3e316D6dAd806632, cashtag [$JustBePono](https://cash.app/$JustBePono), or [Patreon](https://patreon.com/metavalent).
+United we stand, together we can.